 When we consider the use of the scriptures in the Mass we often make the mistake of thinking only about the readings of the Liturgy of the Word.
-In fact each prayer and each dialogue between priest and people is a direct quotation from scripture.
+In fact each prayer and the dialogues between priest and people are direct quotations from scripture.
 This is even more evident in the Third Edition of the Roman Missal promulgated in 2010. (remember when we changed from “and also with you” to “and with your spirit”?)

 One of the people’s responses that took a bit of adjusting to was the dialogue of the preparation before communion.
 Now we pray in the exact words of the centurion in today’s gospel reading: “Lord I am not worthy that you should come under my roof.
 But only say the word and my soul shall be healed.”